 We want every product to be just as effective as the last and we want to be completely transparent about what goes into our products.
 Every batch of CBD goes through a Certificate of Analysis (COA) that shows everything in our products.
 This certification is done through a third-party DEA and ISO accredited lab.
 Check out our latest COAs.

 CBD may help provide certain health benefits.
 However, what if you could make it better?
 For all of our CBD products, we use a proprietary terpene blend to create a premium product.
 Terpenes are what you taste and smell in CBD but can have very different effects and uses.
 Terpenes are naturally occurring oils that can be beneficial for animals and humans.
 There are thousands of different terpenes but we use the best ones that provide the effects we need.
-To read more about terpenes and the terpenes we use check out our blog post specifically on Terpenes.
+To read more about terpenes and the ones we use in our products, check out our blog post specifically on Terpenes.

-What is Nanotechnology
+What is Nano CBD?

 Now let’s get into the fun stuff, nanotechnology and nanoscience.
 Nanoscience started at an American Physical Society meeting at CalTech in 1959.
 Richard Feynman, a physicist described the process of manipulating and controlling atoms and molecules.
 Norio Taniguchi gave nanotechnology its name in 1981.
 Nanotechnology makes atoms and molecules extremely small.
 According to the National Nanotechnology Initiative, there are 25,400,000 nanometers in an inch.
 Imagine a sheet of newspaper, it is about 100,000 nanometers thick.
 Nanotechnology is used in many pharmaceutical companies to ensure bioavailability with products.
 Bioavailability is the ability for a substance to be absorbed into the body, making it more effective or faster acting.